oondeo/docker-odoo/README.md

     [upstream nightly RPM repository](http://nightly.odoo.com/8.0/nightly/rpm/)
     and tries to install every dependency possible with [RPM][].
     If something is not available as RPM package, it will install it other way.

+-   `data`: Used to create a volume in `/var/lib/odoo` to share attachments and session data between containers.

 ### Deprecated tags